Cacti/documentation/Installing-Under-Windows.md

    - Spine Path:

-     `c:/cacti/spine.exe`

-4. Click on Devices.
-Delete the Localhost devices as it intended for Linux environments In the upper right corner, click Add.
-Fill in the following information and then click Add.

-   - Description: My Windows localhost
-   - Hostname: localhost
-   - Device Template: Windows Device

-5. You should now be looking at the localhost device screen.
-Right under it's name, there should be some SNMP information listed, if not you should double check the SNMP settings on the server and firewall settings.
-In the upper right-hand corner, click on Create Graphs for this Host.
-On the following screen, select a disk partition and network interface.
-At the bottom of the page, click on Create.
+     `c:/spine/spine.exe`

+4. If you chose automation, once the Cacti poller starts, it will create any compatible devices found on the network using the snmp settings and default automation rules.
+These are tuned specifically for Linux Cisco and Windows devices by default.
+A Localhost device will automatically be created for you at install time.

-6. Log into the user account you'll be using for the scheduled task and verify starting a Cacti polling cycle works.
+5. Log into the user account you'll be using for the scheduled task and verify starting a Cacti polling cycle works.
 Do this by running the following from the command prompt: